 Viva Frida Kahlo at The Viage

 At The VIAGE at the Casino de Bruxelles, art is more vibrant than ever!
-Right now, it’s the most famous Mexican artist of all time: Frida Kahlo, who’s being honored in an incredible digital version!
+Right now, it’s the most famous Mexican artist of all time: Frida Kahlo, who is being honored in an incredible digital version!
 It’s not the first time Brussels has paid tribute to her.
 But this time, it’s a completely revisited tour.
 The 360-degree projections are even more intense, and the garden of the emblematic Casa Azul has been reproduced for the occasion with an interactive photocall-style installation.
 In short, more than an exhibition, this is a true first-person experience.

 📍Address: The VIAGE, Boulevard Anspach 30, 1000